greglook/merkledag-core/README.md

 - A _node_ is a data block encoded with a specific format which records a table of merkle links and a value as structured data.
 Some potential encodings for this are EDN and CBOR.
+- A _ref_ is a named mutable pointer to a node.

 Using these concepts, we can build a directed acyclic graph of nodes referencing each other through merkle links.
 The data-web structure formed from a given root